southalc/podman/README.md

 * Use `loginctl` to `enable-linger` on the 'jenkins' user so the user's containers can run as a systemd user service
 * Creates volume `jenkins` owned by user `jenkins`
 * Creates container `jenkins` from the defined image source owned by user `jenkins`
+* Creates secret `db_pass` with secret version and gives it to jenkins container as an environment variable.
 * Sets container flags to label the container, publish ports, and attach the previously created `jenkins` volume
 * Set service flags for the systemd service to timeout at 60 seconds
 * A systemd service `podman-<container_name>` is created, enabled, and started that runs as a user service